Table of Contents

 - Helps manage branches, merge code, and roll back changes

-If you’re learning Front End Web Development, mastering Git early on is a smart move, as it’s used in nearly every professional development environment.
+If you’re learning front-end web development, mastering Git early is a smart move because it is used in almost every professional development environment.

 3. Package Managers

-Package managers help you install, update, and manage libraries or tools in your project.
+Package managers help you install, update, and manage libraries and tools in your project.

 npm (Node Package Manager)